Home

 Another way to understand the impact of inflation is to determine the value of today's dollar in the future.
 For instance, $100 that you have today, in 15 years given a three percent inflation rate, would be worth only $64.19.
 Inflation over time does erode the value of money.

-You can use the inflation calculator to help you study the impact inflation is likely to have on your finances.
+Use the Inflation Calculator to help you study the impact inflation is likely to have on your finances.
 Suppose that you needed $60,000 for your first year of retirement.
 How much money would you need in 20 years to maintain the same purchasing power as today?
-Assume the annual inflation rate averages three percent.
+Assume the annual inflation rate averages 3%.

 You can see how inflation reduces the value of your money in the future.
 Therefore, you need to factor it into your nest egg planning and implementation.